Head and Neck Cancer Rehabilitation

 Miami, Florida

-Adrian Cristian, M.D., has indicated that he is a consultant for QuantiaMD and his discussion will not include mention of investigational or off-label usage or unapproved product usage in his presentation or discussion.
+Adrian Cristian, M.D., faculty for this educational activity, has indicated that he is a consultant for QuantiaMD and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.